 In conclusion, traditional custom plantation shutters can be an investment that will last for decades.
 There is no doubt that they provide a sense of luxury and comfort to any home.
 They have long been used in the South to add a distinctive and timeless element to windows.

 Now that you know what to consider before purchasing interior shutters, you are prepared to choose the right custom window treatment for your home.
-SCS is the leading manufacturer of a wide range of window treatments in the Carolinas and is ready to help you with your shutter installation today!
+Southern Custom Shutters is the leading manufacturer of a wide range of window treatments in the Carolinas and is ready to help you with your shutter installation today!
 To learn more about our interior shutters, blinds and shades, including our motorized shades, contact SCS today and schedule a free in-home consultation.

 Boston, MA